 If you're a first-time offender, you could face jail time if there was an “aggravating factor” in your arrest.
 These aggravating factors include a BAC of 0.15% or higher, or a failure to submit to an alcohol breath test, or a failure to stop when a uniformed officer signaled or requested you to stop.

 In addition to a fine and potentially even jail time, you will also lose your boating license, and could even lose your driving license, as a result of a BUI conviction.

 Additionally, BUI offenders may be required to complete alcohol treatment programs, through the Department of Health and Human Services.

 A BUI conviction will stay on your criminal history forever: In Maine, there is currently no process for “expungement” – the sealing of old, minor crimes from your criminal record – outside of the pardon of the Governor of Maine.
 Getting the Governor to pardon your crimes, called “executive clemency,” is very, very rare, and never done for BUI or OUI convictions.
 If you are facing a BUI charge, and you lose, you will face the consequences forever.
-Call the law offices of William T. Bly, to fight these charges: (207) 571-8146.
+Call the law offices to fight these charges: (207) 571-8146.